 In 1997, we licensed our oral rotavirus strain to GlaxoSmithKline plc, or Glaxo, and Glaxo assumed responsibility for all subsequent clinical trials and all other development activities.
 Glaxo gained approval for its rotavirus vaccine, Rotarix®, in Mexico in 2004, which represented the first in a series of worldwide approvals and commercial launches for the product leading up to the approval in Europe in 2006 and in the U.S. in 2008.
 We licensed-in our rotavirus strain in 1995 and owe a license fee of 30% to Cincinnati Children's Hospital Medical Center, or CCH, on net royalties received from Glaxo.
 We are obligated to maintain a license with CCH with respect to the Glaxo agreement.
 The term of the Glaxo agreement is through the expiration of the last of the relevant patents covered by the agreement, although Glaxo may terminate the agreement upon 90 days prior written notice.
+The last relevant patent is scheduled to expire in December 2012.
+No additional milestones are due from Glaxo under this agreement.

 In 2005, we entered into an agreement whereby an affiliate of Paul Royalty Fund II, L.P., or PRF, purchased an interest in the milestone payments and net royalties that we receive on the development and worldwide sales of Rotarix®.
-We have received a total of \$60 million in milestone payments under the PRF agreement through September 30, 2010.
+We have received a total of \$60 million in milestone payments under the PRF agreement.
 No additional milestone payments are due from PRF under the agreement.
-Once PRF receives \$147 million on royalties on the sale of Rotarix®, we will be able to retain approximately 92.5% of the royalties on worldwide sales of Rotarix®.
-We do not anticipate this happening in the next two years, if at all.
+We would retain approximately 65% of the royalties on worldwide sales of Rotarix if PRF receives 2.45 times the aggregate cash payments of \$60 million it made to us prior to December 2012.
+We do not expect this to occur.